-This feature originally ran April 2015 and is being re-published with the latest Marvel releases.
+This feature originally ran in April 2015 and will be periodically updated and re-published with the latest Marvel releases.

 Welcome to Dissected, where we disassemble a band’s catalog, a director’s filmography, or some other critical pop-culture collection in the abstract.
 It’s exact science by way of a few beers.
 This time, we sort through the best and worst of Marvel’s seemingly never-ending cinematic universe.